keremoktar/keremoktar.github.io/docs/advice.md

 Why do graduate students struggle so much?
 The following are all important factors:
 - Graduate students lack power.
 If you are stuck with an advisor whose expectations are misaligned with yours, or are in a toxic environment, it can be hard to pivot or hold people accountable.
 - Graduate students are not paid well.
 Especially for students with dependents or financial hardship, this can be a major stressor.
 - Graduate students face a difficult job market.
-Many come in plannnig on becoming professors, and feel despair when confronted with the reality of the market.
+Many come in planning on becoming professors, and feel despair when confronted with the reality of the market.
 - Academics face constant rejection.
 Papers, grants, talks, job applications, etc. all have much higher odds of getting rejected than accepted.
 And it will sting, because you will have put in a lot of effort--sometimes hundreds of hours.

 So it is often rough.
 But obviously there are major upsides in many cases: